Hiking down the Mt Etna in Sicily

 • How long does it take to hike the Dolomites?

 Our "Highlights of the Dolomites" trip will show you all the best bits of the Dolomites in 7 days with 5 days of trekking.
-If you have more time spare, try our "Ultimate Dolomites" adventure for 7 days of hut to hut trekking.
-Both options include hotel accommodation in Cortina d'Ampezzo before and after your trek and return transfers from Venice.
+This includes hotel accommodation in Cortina d'Ampezzo before and after your trek.

 • When should I visit the Dolomites?